 In Salad Dressing

 If you’re looking for a way to add spirulina powder to your favorite salad dressing, simply blend together olive or avocado oil with Dijon mustard, fresh lemon juice a scoop of blue spirulina.
 If you prefer a thinner consistency, add more oil.
-Pour over any green leafy salad for an extra boost of vitamin B-12.
+Pour over any green leafy salad for an extra boost of nutrition.